Profile image

 • Successfully persuading the Upper Tribunal that the First-tier Tribunal and SSHD had been applying the wrong test to “particular social group” in AH (Ethiopia) v SSHD Appeal No. UI-2023-004603.

-• Persuading the Home Office to concede asylum and human rights appeals after Appeal Skeleton Arguments are submitted.
+• Persuading the Home Office to concede asylum and human rights appeals after appeal skeleton arguments are submitted.

-• Regularly persuading Tribunals to grant immigration bail to clients, both in the First-tier Tribunal and in detention centre courtrooms.
-Finnian has a strong commitment to pro bono work, and regularly volunteers for Bail for Immigration Detainees (BID).
+• Regularly persuading tribunals to grant immigration bail to clients, both in the First-tier Tribunal and in detention centre courtrooms.
+Finnian has a strong commitment to pro bono work and regularly volunteers for Bail for Immigration Detainees (BID).

 • Appearing unled in an Upper Tribunal asylum appeal relating to material errors of fact under E v SSHD and perversity.